Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 If we mark the functions `new`, `init` or `(::Type{Cls})` with `@inline`, the code becomes as efficient as in C/C++.

 However, Julia does not adopt this solution.
 There are many reasons, but the key one is that Julia has native support for immutability.
-Mutable classes can be created without initializing fields, and get modified later, while immutable structs never support this.
+Mutable classes can be created without initializing fields but modified later, while immutable structs never support this.

 ```julia
 struct Data